-If you are looking for a way to settle a dispute without paying expensive attorney fees, you may want to consider filing a small claims court case in Madera County.
+If you want to settle a dispute without paying expensive attorney fees, consider filing a small claims court case in Madera County.
 Small Claims Court is a division of the California Superior Court that handles civil disputes between individuals and businesses with damages of $10,000 or less.
-In this blog post, we will provide an overview of how Small Claims Court works in Madera County, CA.
+This blog post will explain how Small Claims Court works in Madera County.

-How Does the Madera Small Claims Court Work?
+How Does the Madera County Small Claims Court Work?

 Before Small Claims Court